 How We Work

-Our lean bespoke model means just two “drops” (or releases) per year - every June and December.
+Our lean bespoke model means just two “drops” (or releases) per year - every summer and winter.
 Batching orders together helps us maintain exceptional bespoke pricing.
 Throughout the year you focus on researching, selecting and reserving your best cloth with Sicilian Reserve.
 We then reserve a spot for you on our tailor’s limited production schedule to realize your commission.
-The finished commissions are shipped to you in June and December.
+The finished commissions are shipped to you in July/August or January.

 For new customers, your first drop requires two face-to-face meetings.
 The first meeting involves taking your measurements and dropping off your cloth in NYC (or periodically the Bay Area - see our schedule below).
 After you place your order online, we will schedule this initial consultation which takes place before the cutoff date for the upcoming drop.
 The second meeting is when our tailor conducts your forward fitting in the US (either NYC or the Bay Area).